foone/electranoid_passwords/README.md

 # License

 The game itself is by Pixel Painters Corp, I claim no copyright to it.

-All the code here is mine, and is by Foone Turing.
+All the code here is by Foone Turing.

 It's licensed under the terms of the GPL, version 3. (and you don't have to agree to it!)